Access to Digitised Collections

 Before making collections available online or granting permission to publish / perform / share such collections, School of Scottish Studies Archive staff take steps to check the copyright status of the material.
 If copyright is not held entirely by the University of Edinburgh, staff will endeavour to contact copyright holders before making material available online.

 ‘Fair dealing’ is a list of specific exemptions for which copyright clearance is not required, including

 In these circumstances copies of collection items can be provided to users, providing it is fair to the copyright owner.

 For further information about copyright in archives, we recommend these webpages:

-We also take steps to identify personal and/or sensitive content within collections, in keeping with our responsibilities within the General Data Protection Regulations.
+We also take steps to identify personal and/or sensitive content within collections, in keeping with our responsibilities within the UK General Data Protection Regulations.
 In some instances collections may be closed until a specified date, or may be open only once a user has agreed to comply with certain guidelines.

 Citing material from The School of Scottish Studies Archives